netdata/blog/content/posts/netdata-no-brainer.md

 We designed Netdata to run without a centralized database for collecting data and analyzing the results.
 We consider that distributed nature one of its most significant benefits.
 Because each monitoring agent runs independently of any other, you can collect far more real-time metrics without spending a fortune on a third-party database that stores all the data in a single location.

-It's cheaper, easier to manage, and offers more detail than a centralized solution, although it's certainly compatible with [time-series databases](https://github.com/netdata/netdata/tree/master/backends) like Prometheus and Graphite, if that's of interest to you.
+It's cheaper, easier to manage, and offers more detail than a centralized solution, although it's certainly compatible with [time-series databases](https://github.com/netdata/netdata/tree/master/backends) like Prometheus and Grafana, if that's of interest to you.

 ## 4. A no-fuss installation